 Tingling throughout the body is a symptom that can occur from improper body positioning, like sitting, lying or standing in the same position for a prolonged time.
-The tingling generally resolves with moving the affected area or local massage.
+This tingling generally resolves after moving the affected area or from massaging the tingling part of the body.

 Tingling all over the body can also be felt with other conditions, like nutritional deficiencies, nerve damage or nerve compression.
 These conditions may also emerge with other symptoms, like pain, numbness and weakness.
 Keep in mind that tingling can be a sign of a serious health condition, like a stroke or heart attack, which require immediate medical attention.